Home

 5) There are many design choices for the parallel space sensible cooling system.
 At this site, ceiling

-radiant cooling panels (CRCP)/chilled ceiling or chilled beams (technologies that are expanding
+radiant cooling panels (CRCP)/chilled ceiling or chilled beams are favored.
+With the

 6)

-superior IAQ and thermal & acoustical comfort, reduces the hazard of a biological or
+costs, provides superior IAQ and thermal & acoustical comfort, reduces the hazard of

 .